Chase expands "Pay Yourself Back" redemptions | CNN Underscored

 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
 We may receive a commission through The Points Guy affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.

-In an effort to keep its credit card portfolio relevant in the midst of a long travel slowdown, Chase continues to roll out new redemption options on a number of its cards.
+In an effort to keep its card portfolio fresh in the midst of a long travel slowdown, Chase continues to roll out new travel point redemption options on its credit cards.
 On Monday, the issuer expanded its recently introduced “Pay Yourself Back” tool to include several additional card families, and extended the existing eligible categories on its two primary Sapphire cards.

 First launched in May, the “Pay Yourself Back” tool currently allows Chase Sapphire Reserve and Chase Sapphire Preferred Card holders to redeem their Ultimate Rewards points for purchases made at grocery stores, dining establishments (including delivery and takeout) and home improvement stores.
 These initial categories, which were originally scheduled to remain through September 30, have been extended through April 30, 2021, and also now include contributions to a dozen eligible charities.